sharetribe/flex-docs/src/docs/tutorials/01-getting-started-with-ftw/index.md

 skills: basic command line, text editing
 ---

-FTW is a marketplace web application built on top of the Sharetribe Flex API.
-While you can create a marketplace purely on top of the API, it requires a lot of effort and we recommened using the template as a starting point for customizations.
+FTW is a marketplace web application built on top of the [Marketplace API](/background/concepts/#marketplace-api).
+While you can create a marketplace purely using just the API, it requires a lot of effort and we recommened using the template as a starting point for customizations.

 Depending on your needs for customization, changing the template application requires varying levels of development knowledge.
 For this tutorial it is enough